DJF113/Core-Mining-Inc/README.md

+# Development Information
+I've decided to discontinue my use of GitHub due to their AI policies, so I'm no longer going to be updating this project here.
+I've deleted most of my private repos and personal coding projects, but I decided to leave this one up in case anyone is interested.

+As I can find time I'm still working on this project, so what is here could be considered a demo of what I hope to have completed sometime in the future.
+When I have it closer to completion I do plan to release everything.

 # Core Mining, Inc.
 The Core Mining, Inc. mod adds a storyline that offers you the chance to work for a newly started company by the same name.
 You start with them from the very beginning and help build